What is Sharing Time?

 To tackle the problem of loneliness among older people, Age UK has developed befriending services:

-- Face-to-face visiting/befriending, where a volunteer visitor /befriender visits an older person in their home
+Face-to-face contact, where a Sharing Time volunteer visits an older person in their home.

-- Telephone befriending, where a volunteer visitor /befriender will phone an older person
+Telephone contact, where a Sharing Time volunteer will phone an older person.

-With both types of befriending each older person is assigned a one to one volunteer visitor/befriender, who provides friendly conversation and companionship on a regular basis over a long period of time.
+With both types of contact each older person is assigned a Sharing Time volunteer, who provides friendly conversation and companionship on a regular basis over a long period of time.

 Loneliness is a massive issue for people in later life in the UK.